 - Red wine

-Following these diet recommendations can make a significant impact on your health.
-U.S. News reports that one study found that a balanced diet was just as effective as a statin at reducing LDL cholesterol levels.
-If you need help forming a diet plan that works for you, speak with a doctor or a nutritionist who is familiar with your cholesterol issues.
+The so-called Mediterranean diet can be one of the healthiest for your cardiovascular system.
+Following these diet recommendations can potentially have a significant impact on your health and your cholesterol levels.
+If you need help forming a balanced diet plan that works for you, speak with a doctor or a nutritionist who’s familiar with your cholesterol issues.

-If you’re suffering from high cholesterol levels, it’s time to get back into a regular workout routine.
-At least 30 minutes a day five times a week is recommended, and you can vary between aerobic exercises like jogging or biking and strength-training exercises like push-ups, sit-ups and squats.
-The key here is to get your body moving on a regular basis and to push yourself a little bit more each time as your body becomes used to the routine.
+If you have high cholesterol, it’s time to get back into a regular workout routine.
+At least 30 minutes a day of moderate exercise five times a week is recommended, and you can vary between aerobic exercises like jogging or biking and strength-training exercises like push-ups, sit-ups and squats.
+The key here is to get your body moving regularly and to push yourself a little bit more each time as you become used to the routine.

-Doing these exercises can lower your LDL cholesterol levels naturally and safely while creating a significant boost in your overall health.
-If you haven’t been exercising recently, you can even start small with 10 minutes of exercise a day five times a week – just be sure to gradually build up the length of your workout over time.
+Regular exercise can lower your LDL cholesterol levels naturally and safely while creating a significant boost in your overall health.
+If you haven’t been exercising recently, start small with 10 minutes a day five times a week — just be sure to gradually build up the length and intensity of your workouts over time.

-- Glucomannan: Generally, 2-4 capsules of this supplement can be taken about 15 minutes before each meal.
-Make sure to drink a glass of water whenever taking this medication.
+- Glucomannan: Glucomannan is a soluble fiber extracted from the root of konjac, an Asian tuber.
+Generally, you can take two to four capsules of glucomannan about 15 minutes before each meal.
+Make sure to drink a glass of water whenever taking this supplement.

-- Plant sterols: Consider taking a broad-range, balanced concentration of plant sterols to help lower your LDL cholesterol naturally.
+- Plant sterols and stanols: Consider taking a supplement with a broad range of plant sterols (phytosterols) and stanols to help lower your LDL cholesterol.
 One capsule of this supplement is typically taken with each meal.

-Many people will find that following the tips above can help them to significantly reduce their LDL cholesterol levels.
-If you are taking any cholesterol-lowering medications, make sure to ask your doctor about what other steps you can take to lower your cholesterol which will not cause harmful side effects or reactions with your medication.
+Making just one or two of these lifestyle adjustments to start with (such as eating more fruit and taking a 30-minute walk each day) can help significantly reduce your LDL cholesterol levels.
+If you’re taking any cholesterol-lowering medications, be sure to ask your doctor about other steps you can take to lower your cholesterol that won’t cause harmful side effects or reactions with your medication.